spuithori/svelte-ionic-app/README.md

 - Tab bar -> does not move to default selected at start (IonTab.svelte) - broken navigation
 - unused styles warning - what is happening?
 - item sliding npt working (Item) - seems to work on ios??
 But not on browser (chrome w10)
-- SSR build will fail on Platform.svelte due to window object not present (use by ionic/core) - can be avoided
+- SourceViewer is not showing source - checking if we can get this from github directly

 # Todo
 - Ion Back Button - testing if it works - https://ionicframework.com/docs/vue/utility-functions
 - Deal with missing Nav component
 - Datetime popover
 - make it an npm package - already in a lib style
-- add utilities such as shown in Angalur's integration (isRTL etc)
 - work on menu controller
 - typescript improvements here and there?
 - test ssr setup
 - compare with setupIonicReact and setupIonicVue - anything missing which is not contained in core?
+- backbutton events etc (see platform setup)

 # Issues - need help
 - Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
 So no webcomponent of ion-page available for now.
 IonPage does seem to work nicely though.